 Director of Electricity Policy

 Mike O’Boyle is the Director of Electricity Policy for Energy Innovation.
-He works for the firm’s Power Sector Transformation program to uncover policy and technology solutions for a clean, reliable, and affordable U.S. electricity system.
-Mike also directs America’s Power Plan, a project to provide customized research, expertise, and resources to policymakers working to make the grid clean, affordable, and resilient.
+He directs the firm’s Power Sector Transformation program to uncover policy and technology solutions for a clean, reliable, and affordable U.S. electricity system.
 He has worked with stakeholders from a variety of states—including California, New York, Oregon, Hawaii, and Minnesota—to help improve the link between public policy goals and the motivations of electric utilities.

 Before joining Energy Innovation, Mike graduated cum laude from Arizona State University Sandra Day O’Connor College of Law, where he focused on energy and international law.
 He also has a B.A from Vanderbilt University in Philosophy and Asian Studies, with a minor in Economics.